 8. Upon receipt of the AF request, the PCF invokes the Npcf_SMPolicyControl_UpdateNotify service operation to update the SMF with corresponding PCC rule(s) by sending the HTTP POST request to the callback URI "{notificationUri}/update" as described in subclause 5.2.2.2.1.

+If the AF subscribes to QoS monitoring event, the PCF includes the related QoS monitoring information within the corresponding PCC rule(s).

+If the PCF determines that the QoS monitoring event notification shall be sent to the NEF via the PCF, the PCF provides the "QOS_MONITORING" policy control request trigger if not previously provided, as specified in 3GPP TS 29.512 [9].

-If the AF subscribes to QoS monitoring event, the PCF includes the related subscription information within the corresponding PCC rule(s).If the PCF determines that the QoS monitoring event notification shall be sent to the NEF directly from the SMF, or when the feature "EnEDGE" is supported, the PCF received the indication of direct QoS monitoring event notification, the PCF includes the notification URI pointing to the NEF within the "notifUri" attribute, the notification correlation id assigned by the NEF within the "notifCorreId" attribute and the direct QoS monitoring event notification within the "directNotifInd" attribute, if available, as specified in 3GPP TS 29.512 [9].
+If the PCF determines that the QoS monitoring event notification shall be sent to the NEF directly from the SMF, the PCF includes the notification URI pointing to the NEF within the "notifUri" attribute, the notification and the correlation id assigned by the NEF within the "notifCorreId" attribute, as specified in 3GPP TS 29.512 [9].

+When the feature "EnEDGE" is supported and if the PCF received from the NEF the indication of direct QoS monitoring event notification, the PCF includes the notification URI pointing to the NEF within the "notifUri" attribute, the notification correlation id assigned by the NEF within the "notifCorreId" attribute and the indication of direct QoS monitoring event notification within the "directNotifInd" attribute, if available, as specified in 3GPP TS 29.512 [9].
+The PCF may also determine that duplicated notification is required, i.e. both direct notification to the NEF (i.e. sent from UPF) and notification to the NEF sent via the PCF is required, as specified in 3GPP TS 23.548 [55].
+In this case, the PCF also provides the "QOS_MONITORING" policy control request trigger if not previously provided, as specified in 3GPP TS 29.512 [9].